Joylei/eip-rs/README.md

 client.write_tag(tag, value).await?;
 ```

-To write raw bytes, do this:
+To write raw bytes, do like this:
 ```rust
 let bytes:&[u8] = &[0,1,2,3];
 let value = TagValue {